 (Revised: 04/2022)

-Government Code section 12479 reads as follows:
+Government Code Section 12479 states the following:

-Notwithstanding any other law, an employee of the state may file with his or her appointing power a designation of a person or persons for receipt of employee warrants upon death.
-The designation shall control who is entitled to receive the warrants that would have been payable to the decedent had he or she survived.
+Notwithstanding any other law, an employee of the state may file with their appointing power a designation of a person or persons for receipt of employee warrants upon death.
+The designation shall control who is entitled to receive the warrants that would have been payable to the decedent had they survived.

 An employee may designate a primary person and up to three contingent persons pursuant to this section.
 The first-designated person shall be the designated person that receives the warrants.
 If the first-designated person predeceases the employee, the next-listed designated person who survives the employee shall be the designated person that receives the warrants.

 The appropriate designated person shall claim the warrants from the appointing power.
-Upon sufficient proof of identity, the appointing power shall deliver the warrants to the claimant.
-A designated person who receives warrants pursuant to this section shall be entitled to negotiate the warrants as if he or she were the payee.
+Upon sufficient proof of identity, the appointing power shall endorse and deposit the warrants in the manner provided in Section 17051 and shall issue a revolving fund check in the original amount payable to the designated person.

 The employee may change the designation from time to time.